 • Recommend appropriate assistance to the benevolence team

-• Assess existing budget or help set up new budget
+• Assess the existing budget or help set up a new budget

 • Set up future plan including recommendations to reach financial stability, budgeting assistance, and accountability

 • Communicate the truth in a loving and grace-filled manner